Sécurité Civile: Helicopter group

 The Sécurité Civile helicopter group has 23 helicopter bases in mainland France and its overseas territories.
 It has a fleet of 35 helicopters and employs 230 pilots and flight engineers and 50 ground engineers.
-Over its 50 years of activity, the helicopter group has an impressive track record, with 480,000 flight hours, 250,000 rescue missions and 225,000 people rescued.
+Over its 50 years of activity, the helicopter group has a track record of 480,000 flight hours, 250,000 rescue missions and 225,000 people rescued.
 Helicopter group aircraft use the callsign "DRAGON", followed by the number of the département in which their base is located.